tychen742/introcscs/_sources/data/lab-edit-compile-run.rst.txt

 .. _lab-edit-compile-run:

-Lab: Visual Studio Code (VSCode)
+Lab 1.1: Visual Studio Code (VS Code)
 ===========================================================================

-Visual Studio Code (VS Code or VSCode) is a good editor with plenty of features.
-It has turned from a text editor into an integrated development editor (IDE) with the large number of extensions available to enhance and enrich its features.
-A great aspect of using VSCode is that once you become familiar with it, it is easy to use it for almost every other languages and technology as long as they involve editing and coding. <v>
+Visual Studio Code (VS Code) is a editor with plenty of features.
+It has turned from a text editor into an integrated development editor (IDE) with a large number of extensions available to enhance and enrich its tools and features.
+A great aspect of using VSCode is that once you learn how to use it, you can use it for almost every other languages and technology as long as they involve editing and coding. <v>

 The *workflow* that applicaiton developers and software engineers use could include the following steps: